SensorsUnleashed/blog/roadmap.md

 **Secure the communication**

 There needs to be a safe deployment and communication path.
-For now its ok, but to reach production level this issue is important.
+For now its OK but to reach production level this issue is important.
 I know there has been put a lot of work in this from the contiki-ng community, so by the time I start to work on this, I hope the contiki-ng team has already made the most part which I can pull-in.

 ------
 ## High Level